JuliaPackaging/PkgServer.jl/README.md

 ## Deployment

-See the [deployment](deployment) directory for an example `docker-compose` setup to easily deploy your own mirror Pkg server, with an optional SSL interface provided through `nginx` and `letsencrypt`.
+See the [deployment](deployment) directory for an example `docker compose` setup to easily deploy your own mirror Pkg server, with an optional SSL interface provided through `nginx` and `letsencrypt`.